 There are 2 preparations to choose from; the ‘full’ and ‘mini’ preps.
 Materials needed include:

-For the full prep, starting 3 weeks ahead, take the GB-40 Yuan caps 3x a day with water, to support the liver & gallbladder, and soften any stones.
+For the full prep, starting 3 weeks ahead, take 2 GB-40 Yuan caps 3x a day with water, to support the liver & gallbladder, and soften any stones.
 Apply the castor oil packs to the liver/gallbladder region 2 x a week for 1-2 hours.
 See our website Castor Oil Pack Therapy article under the Learning Center for further instructions.
 Packs can be done by anybody.
-For best results you should do capsules, packs, AND enemas.
-During the last week of the preparation, drink three 12 oz. glasses of fresh, unsweetened, organic apple juice a day (it’s the malic acid that softens the stones), avoid all rich, fatty & fried foods as well as dairy and eat lots of fresh fruits and veggies.
-If you can’t tolerate apples or the natural sugar, buy malic acid powder online and drink a glass of water mixed with 1/2 teaspoon a day.
-The ‘mini-prep’ starts 1 week prior to the flush, and includes the apple juice, GB-40 Yuan Source or Ultra Liver Support caps, and diet.
+For best results you should do the herbal capsules, packs, AND enemas (see our web article for instructions).
+During the last week of the preparation, drink three 12 oz. glasses of fresh, unsweetened, organic apple juice a day (it's the malic acid that softens the stones), avoid all rich, fatty & fried foods as well as dairy and eat lots of fresh fruits and veggies.
+If you can't tolerate apple juice, try eating 4-5 red apples a day, or buy malic acid powder online and drink a glass of water mixed with 1/2 teaspoon a day.
+The ‘mini-prep’ starts 1 week prior to the flush, and includes the apple juice, GB-40 Yuan Source or Liver Support II caps, and diet.
 Remember, this all leads up to the actual ‘flush’.

 What should I notice during the flush?